Hawken rifle: Design

+Jacob Hawken had an early influence from a gunsmith in Virginia and may have also used the iron-mounted Southern bear-rifles of the early 1800s for inspiration for the Hawken rifle.
+The plain iron-mounted Hawken rifle may also been partly designed by James Lakenan, Hawken's associate that had a military influence in making iron-mounted militia rifle with a stout scroll guard and long iron patch box that resembled civilian hunting rifles, including the Hawken rifle.
+Jacob Hawken also had military rifle experience that may have inspired the oval, bottom-hinged patch box used in the Hawken rifle.

 The rifles are generally shorter and of a larger caliber than earlier "Kentucky rifles" from which they descend.
 The style of the rifles is the same as the Harpers Ferry Model 1803, a half stock rifle (although they also made some with full stock), with the same lines as the Kentucky rifle.
 The "plains rifle" style would become the "sporter" for much of the United States during the 1840s.

 Their "Rocky Mountain" guns were typically .50 caliber or .53 caliber, but ranged as high as .68 caliber.
 They averaged 10+1⁄2 lb, although there are examples of 15 lb guns.
-Barrels were of varying lengths (33 and 36 inch examples are described), and are octagonal on the outside and made of cast steel, which reduced fouling.
+Barrels were of varying lengths (33 and 36 inch examples are described), and are octagonal on the outside and made of wrought iron.
 The walnut or maple stocks have a curved cheek piece, often looking like a beaver's tail and called that.
-They tend to have double triggers; the rear trigger is a "set" trigger.
+They tended to have double triggers; the rear trigger is a "set" trigger.
 When the rear trigger is pulled, the hammer does not fall but rather the action "sets" the front trigger, the front trigger becoming a "hair trigger," tripped with a light touch.
 In many examples, when the front trigger is used without using the rear "set" trigger, it requires a firm pull, and others require the trigger to be set before the front trigger will drop the hammer at all.
+Although, the 25th anniversary model manufactured by Thompson/Center was an exception to this.
+Rather, it had a single trigger with a tension screw that allowed for adjustment of take-up and length of pull.
 The front sight was a blade sight.
 Unlike many modern reproductions, the butt plate and other trim were not made of brass, but of iron.

+Cost

+The first recorded sale of a Hawken rifle was in 1831.
+The fixed price for a traditional Hawken rifle was $22.50 - $25.00.
+Several of the fine engraved Hawken rifles sold for $38 between 1837-1842.
+A .70 caliber Hawken rifle, the largest caliber example known, that was once owned by Theodore Roosevelt and is set for auction in May 2024 has an estimated auction value of US$55,000 to US$85,000.